theMagicalKarp/kube-janitor/README.md

 located in the docker image.

 * `-annotation="kube.janitor.io"` The prefix to use when looking for kube-janitor annotations
 * `-namespace=""` The namespace to target for cleanup.
-By deafult checks all namespaces
+By default checks all namespaces
 * `-expiration=60` The amount of minutes before a job is considered expired and therefore targeted for deletion.
 * `-verbose` If present logs detailed information on jobs found and deleted
 * `-dryrun` If present prevents any job deletions from occuring